Fuzss/nightconfigfixes/README.md

 The huge disadvantage of this approach is though, that only Forge mods using Forge's config system are affected.
 Other mods on Forge, that use Night Config for their own custom config system may still throw an unhandled `ParsingException`.

 ## Additional changes
-The Forge version of Night Config Fixes also includes another change: it makes Forge's server config type generate in the global `.minecraft/config/` directory, instead of on a local basis per world.
+The Forge version of Night Config Fixes also includes another change: It makes Forge's server config type generate in the global `.minecraft/config/` directory, instead of on a local basis per world.
 This design decision by Forge simply causes too much confusion and frustration among users, so this mod felt like a good enough opportunity to include a fix for that, too.

-This feature is optional though, the default behavior can be restored in Night Config Fixes' own config file.
+This feature is optional though, it can be enabled in Night Config Fixes' own config file.